Credit Card Debt Consolidation Methods

 Monitoring Your Credit Report

 Regularly check your credit report for errors or fraudulent activities.
-You are entitled to one free report annually from each major credit bureau.
+You are entitled to one free report annually from each central credit bureau.

 Regularly check your credit card balances to ensure they stay below 30% of your total credit limit.